manubot/rootstock/SETUP.md

 ```

 GitHub Actions is able to deploy without any setup using the [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) for authentication.
+GitHub Pages deployment using `GITHUB_TOKEN` recently started working on GitHub without an official announcement.
+If it does not work for you, [let us know](https://github.com/manubot/rootstock/issues/new).
+One workaround is to use an SSH Deploy Key instead (see below).

 Deploying on Travis CI requires creating an SSH Deploy Key.
 The following sections, collapsed by default, detail how to generate an SSH Deploy Key.